flleeppyy/chensafe/src/README.md

 # README

-`versions.json` is the file that tells Nunjucks what version strings to append to client-side lolisafe assets (only crucial if you use [Cache-Control](#cache-control)).
+`versions.json` is the file that tells Nunjucks what version strings to append to client-side chensafe assets (only crucial if you use [Cache-Control](#cache-control)).

 To bump the version, it's recommended to use use `yarn bump-versions`.